Data Center Energy Efficiency Best Practices

 Energy Program Cost Justification

-While a formalized and measurable program should ultimately be defined, early discussions can be facilitated by applying the projected savings above to the Estimated Energy Expense <hyperlink to E3 page> to have a working number for the savings potential.
+While a formalized and measurable program should ultimately be defined, early discussions can be facilitated by applying the projected savings above to the Estimated Energy Expense <some link hyperlink to E3 page> to have a working number for the savings potential.
 This provides insight into the potential of energy efficiency programs.

 The importance of energy efficiency in the data center is a relatively recent realization that is only now dawning across the data center landscape.
 Costs as well as environmental concerns are forcing the data center management community to give more consideration to energy efficiency programs.
 The information above helps data center managers to quantify the value of various efficiency programs.